haskell/hackage-security/README.md

 a strict superset of the information in TUF's `snapshot.json` (instead of containing the hashes of the metadata in the repo, it contains the actual metadata themselves).

+(We list the file info of the root metadata explicitly, rather than recording it in the index tarball, because during the check for updates process (section 5.1, &ldquo;The Client Application&rdquo;, of the TUF spec) we need to know if the root metadata has changed; we don't want to have to download the entire index tarball to do that.)

 #### Efficiency of requests